-Students may add a course, drop a course or make a section change through the last day of late registration through the internet (https://vip.sc.edu).
+Students may add a course, drop a course or make a section change through the last day of late registration through the Self Service Carolina.
 Courses dropped through this period are not recorded on the permanent record and are not entered into the computation of hours attempted, grade point hours or any other totals.